 How to Install Laminate Flooring

-When you are ready to install new flooring, make sure you’re familiar with the steps to lay them correctly the first time.
-While beginner and intermediate DIY-ers can complete this project successfully, laminate flooring installation requires accurate measurements and proper technique.
+When you are ready to install new flooring, make sure you’re familiar with the steps to lay it correctly the first time.
+While both beginner and intermediate DIY-ers can complete this project successfully, laminate flooring installation requires accurate measurements and proper technique.
 Follow these steps to install new laminate floors in your home:

 Step 1: Acclimate Your Planks and Prep the Subfloor

 Sweep or vacuum away any debris, then check that the base floor is level.
 For concrete basement flooring, fix any chips in the flooring with a patching compound.
-For wood subfloors, make sure to remove loose nails and patch cracks, and sand uneven areas.
+For wood subfloors, make sure to remove loose nails, patch cracks, and sand uneven areas.
 If any planks are damaged, you may want to replace them before covering them.

 Step 2: Trim Door Jambs